dominictarr/readme/readme.markdown

 ```
 > readme optimist # for a locally installed module

-> readme ./       # for a the current module.
+> readme ./       # for the current module.

 > reame readme -g # for a globally installed module.
 ```